toonvanvr/home-assistant-api-client-ts/README.md

 - [ ] Avoid external dependencies where possible
 - [ ] Fully tested
 - [ ] Automated release pipeline
+- [ ] Uses modern TypeScript features
+- [ ] Handle all error cases with a description and cause

 ## Design